scroll_top How Hair Fibers Work?

 Quality fibers with strong electrostatic charge stay in place for 8 to 12 hours under normal conditions.
 They hold through light wind, perspiration, and routine movement.
 For increased durability in humid conditions or during physical activity, apply a light-hold finishing spray after the fibers are in place.
 The spray helps lock fibers to hair strands and improves resistance to moisture.

 For best hold throughout the day, apply fibers to clean, dry hair and finish with a light spray.
 Avoid touching the thinning area excessively, as constant manipulation can disturb fibers.
-For optimal results, reapply fibers after each shampoo.

 Bottom Line